Introducing the 2025-26 London Symphonia / Western University Fellows

-London Symphonia and the Don Wright Faculty of Music at Western University are pleased to announce the five exceptional students who have been appointed to the London Symphonia Fellowship with Western University for the orchestra’s 2024-25 artistic season.
+London Symphonia and the Don Wright Faculty of Music at Western University are pleased to announce the four exceptional students who have been appointed to the London Symphonia Fellowship with Western University for the orchestra’s 2025-26 artistic season.

 Yanet Campbell-Secades